graphops/subgraph-mcp/README.md

 # Subgraph MCP Server

-A Model Context Protocol (MCP) server that allows LLMs to interact with The Graph protocol's subgraphs through GraphOps Gateway.
+A Model Context Protocol (MCP) server that allows LLMs to interact with Subgraphs available on The Graph Network.

 ## Features